-The Sophomore II field experience block is designed to provide opportunities for candidates to apply course concepts in real environments.
-The Sophomore II field experiences relate to current professional education coursework, social-emotional learning standards, as well as national, state, and institutional standards.
+Formerly Sophomore II FE Block.
+The infant/toddler field experience block is designed to provide opportunities for candidates to apply course concepts in real infant/toddler environments.
+The field experiences relate to current professional education coursework, as well as national, state, and institutional standards.
 Required activities and assignments provide candidates with the opportunity to connect theory and practice and prepare candidates for daily classroom responsibilities.